bechirtouhami/sitepress-multilingual-cms/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixes to the comments translation.
+This will bring back comments that were hidden on translated pages after upgrading from a previous release.

 = 1.3.1 =
 * Added a translations summary to posts and pages lists.
 * Fixed bug when replying to comments from the admin screen.